-I know doctors and many medical associations have said that oatmeal is packed with serious nutrition and maybe I should rethink my oatmeal weekly intake or should we all do?
-I think we should just for the sake of being healthy.
+I know doctors and many medical associations have said that oatmeal is packed with serious nutrition, and maybe I should rethink my oatmeal weekly intake, or should we all do?
+I think we should go just for the sake of being healthy.

-If I have not convinced you yet, then here are 6 reasons why you should consider adding oatmeal in your diet:
+If I have not convinced you yet, then here are 6 reasons why you should consider adding oatmeal to your diet:

 - Boosts energy